2019 Denver Zine Fest

 Relatively new to the Zine scene, Roexeart’s main subject matter tends to be human bodies and all their complexities and the little things in nature.
 Primarily a watercolor artist, Roexeart’s style veers from extremely stylized to much less so.

-Boulder, Colorado and Milwaukee, WI
+Boulder, CO and Milwaukee, WI

 The raw, the exposed.

 Rust is not a high-gloss finish.
 It is an unpolished surface that is dirty, broken and beautiful.

 It is not a four-letter word.
 It is a merit, a pride, a history.
 It is not decay, but change.